gbsoares/pico2-arm-semihosting/README.md

 ## Requirements

-- Raspberry Pi Pico SDK 2.2.0 or later
-- CMake 3.12 or later
 - ARM debugger supporting semihosting (e.g., OpenOCD with GDB)
   - I like to use another Pico device set up as a [debugprobe](https://github.com/raspberrypi/debugprobe)